mui/material-ui/docs/src/pages/styles/advanced/advanced-fr.md

 ## Overriding styles - `classes` prop

 The `makeStyles` (hook generator) and `withStyles` (HOC) APIs allow the creation of multiple style rules per style sheet.
 Each style rule has its own class name.
 The class names are provided to the component with the `classes` variable.
-The is particularly useful when styling nested elements in a component.
+This is particularly useful when styling nested elements in a component.

 ```jsx
 // A style sheet